CONTACT INFORMATION |

 The Broward/Palm Beach County Chapter of the FIDF opened on May 21, 2002.
 Our office, located in Boca Raton serves all of south Florida except Miami/Dade County.

 On May 21, 2002, our office opened on a shoestring budget with used and castaway furniture.
 By December 31, 2002, our fundraising efforts yielded $125,000.
 In 2004 our Chapter's campaign yielded $1 million.
 Last year our campaign reached $1.7 and our goal is to reach a $5 million Campaign year by 2010 and wider recognition of our organization, similar to our Chapters in Chicago, New York and Los Angeles.
-In order to reach our goals we will need a strong volunteer force to help raise funds for the wellbeing of the Israeli soldiers in Israel by opening their homes to friends and family for parlor meetings and briefings.
+In order to reach our goals we will need a strong volunteer force.

 We thank our supporters and volunteers for making this possible.